-The greater Barn Island conservation complex, including CTDEEP’s Barn Island Wildlife Management Area and adjacent conservation land, is nearly 1,300 acres and provides habitat for 25 federal or state-listed endangered, threatened, or special-concern species.
-By many measures, the Barn Island area is one of the most significant natural area on Connecticut’s coast.
+The greater Barn Island conservation complex, including CT DEEP’s Barn Island Wildlife Management Area and adjacent conservation land, is nearly 1,300 acres and provides habitat for 25 federal or state-listed endangered, threatened, or special-concern species.
+By many measures, the Barn Island area is one of the most significant natural areas on Connecticut’s coast.
 But this wasn’t always the case.

 This story begins in 1931 when residents of the Town of Stonington attempted to control mosquitoes in the area.
 Without sufficient knowledge of the complexities of tidal marsh ecosystems, the town hired a contractor to construct a series of ditches to drain the marsh surface of tidal pools and other stagnant water where mosquitoes breed.
 An unintended consequence of this effort was a significant decline in the area’s biodiversity, including a reduction in waterfowl, shorebird, and wading bird use of the marsh.

 Such consequences led to an effort to restore waterfowl use at Barn Island.
 In 1943 the State Forest and Wildlife Commission received $15,000 from the Connecticut General Assembly to acquire land at Barn Island and to restore its biodiversity.
 After research and expert consultation, three dikes were constructed in 1946 (II, I, and III) and one more in 1947 (IV) to impound water to attract waterfowl.
 To some degree, this was successful—reports document increased waterfowl use of the area as compared use in the previous 15 years.